PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 ### How it works

 The algorithmic heavy lifting is performed by our dependency `hsl-to-rgb-for-reals`.
-This is often the case in the landscape of Node's ecosystem, many fundamental computer science problems have already been solved (often multiple times) by third party contributors.
+This is often the case in the landscape of Node's ecosystem.
+Many fundamental computer science problems have already been solved (often multiple times) by third party contributors.

 We add some additional sanity to the inputs (like rotating 360 degrees back to 0 and enforcing minimum and maximums) and then convert the output from decimal values to hex values, prefixing them with a hash (`#`).

 Since the `hsl-to-rgb-for-reals` module returns an array of values between 0 and 255, we can use the native `map` method to iterate over each element in the array and convert it from base 10 to base 16.
 Then we `join` the resulting array into a string.

-We're now going to describe the internals of Node's module system, if this isn't of major interest or importance we can skip ahead to the *There's More* section.

 In our quick command line checks, we call the `node` binary with the `-p` flag.
 This simply evaluates a supplied expression, and outputs its value.
 In each case the expression involves calling `require`.

-The `require` function is central to Node's module system, when it's called it performs a series of steps.
+The `require` function is central to Node's module system, when it's called the module system performs a series of steps.

 First `require` has to locate the module according to the supplied argument.
 Depending on the input, the module may be a local file, a core module or a separately installed module.